-At Miller Clark Animal Hospital in Mamaroneck, our veterinarians perform a number of surgical procedures, including orthopedic, soft tissue, spay & neuter procedures, and more.
+At Miller Clark Animal Hospital in Mamaroneck, our vets perform a number of veterinary surgical procedures, including orthopedic, soft tissue, spay & neuter procedures, and more.

 During each surgery, anesthesia is administered by a dedicated nurse and your pet is continuously monitored using electronic patient monitoring equipment.
 We will also provide pain management.